 G&D’s initial business plan was to purchase heavily discounted paperbacks (in essence, remainders) and bind them (as more desirable hard-covers) with the G&D imprint.
-In particular, G&D used the stock of the bankrupt American Publishers Corporation (where both Grosset and Dunlap were employees).
+In particular, G&D used the stock of the bankrupt American Publishers Corporation (where both Grosset and Dunlap had been employees).
+G&D acquired plates for series such as the Century Series (originally published by Lovell, Coryell & Co. and acquired by the American Publishers Corporation).
 Other than the binding (and jacket) the book’s imprint remained as originally printed.
 As the overstock of paperbacks diminished around 1899, G&D turned to other strategies: purchasing unbound overstock from publishers (to be bound and sold; sometimes replacing the title page and including their own imprint, other times leaving the original title page and imprint intact), or renting plates from publishers and reprinting titles under the G&D imprint.
 Finally, G&D issued pirated titles by Kipling and other authors that were, at the time, being widely pirated by other publishers.
 Children’s series were added beginning in 1907 including original series.
 Non-reprint movie novelizations appear in 1914.

 In 1926 the Books of Distinction series is initiated, to provide higher quality books of more literary titles.
 Subseries include Non-Fiction of Distinction, Novels of Distinction, Pulitzer Prize Novels and Juveniles of Distinction.
 The resurgence of paperbacks in the late 1930s led G&D to partner with the Curtis Circulation Co., and issue the paperback Bantam Books, which by the late 1940s was one of the best-selling paperback imprints.
 G&D was acquired by G. P. Putnam’s Sons in 1982, and eventually became part of Penguin Random House (in its Penguin Group subsidiary).
 Its current publishing focus is primarily juvenile books.